Misconceptions about SEO

-So, you’ve a small web based business or may be just a website or a personal blog but you want more visitors from the Search Engine.
-For a online business, more visitors means more leads or more sell, which directly means more profit.
+So, you’ve a small web based business or maybe just a website or a personal blog but you want more visitors from the Search Engine.
+For a online business, more visitors means more leads or more sells, which directly means more profit.

-For an online business, the visitors coming from the organic search results holds more value as compared to visitors coming from any other sites.
+For an online business, the visitors coming from the organic search results hold more value as compared to visitors coming from any other channels.
 The conversion rates are usually better as compared to other kinds of visitors (from Google Adwords or similar ad networks or from the social media sites).

 In short, here are few things you should remember

 Content is King.
 That’s really true!
-Create useful content (any kind of content - articles, videos, podcasts etc) for the people visting your website.
+Create useful content (any kind of content - articles, videos, podcasts etc) for the people visiting your website.

 No matter what your business is, you can do some research (use a free tool such as Google Keyword Planner, earlier it was called Google Keyword Tool, Google Search suggestions are also helpful) and find something relevant for your customers.
-It will naturally attract visitors from the Search Engines, it also creates more trust in your business.
-Good, in a long run.
+It will naturally attract visitors from the Search Engines, It also creates more trust in your business, which is good in the long run.
 And of-course, it’s much more effective than the traditional interrupted marketing, but it needs time and lots of patience.